-Students may be placed on a Behavior Improvement Plan as a result of a major disciplinary violation, multiple disciplinary violations over a period of time, or as a result of receiving three or more dispositions grades of "1" on their report card.
-The policy on Behavior Improvement Plans is established to provide students with the opportunity to return to acceptable behavioral standards.
-Students who are placed on Behavior Improvement Plan are in danger of losing their enrollment privileges at the American Nicaraguan School.
-Parents will be informed in writing when their child is placed on a Behavior Improvement Plan and will be required to attend a meeting with the Principal and/or guidance counselor.
-A contract will be developed which provides the students with a roadmap for removing the behavioral status.
-Violations to this contract may result in immediate revocation of enrollment or not being readmitted the following school year.
-Students whose enrollment has been revoked as a result of a Behavior Improvement Plan, or for disciplinary reasons, will not be readmitted to the American Nicaraguan School.
+Students may be placed on Behavior Remediation as a result of a major disciplinary violation, multiple disciplinary violations over a period of time, or as a result of receiving three or more citizenship grades of 'unsatisfactory' on their report card.
+The policy on Behavior Remediation is established to provide students with the opportunity to return to acceptable behavioral standards.
+Students who are placed on Behavior Remediation are in danger of losing their enrollment privileges at the American Nicaraguan School.
+Parents will be informed in writing when their child is placed on Behavior Remediation and may be required to attend a meeting with the principal and/or guidance counselor.
+A contract will be developed which provides the students with a roadmap for removing the remediation status.
+Violations to this contract may result in expulsion or not being readmitted the following school year.
+Students who are expelled as a result of Behavior Remediation or for disciplinary reasons will not be readmitted to the American Nicaraguan School.

-Note: Students placed on Behavior Improvement Plans are only able to participate in sports or extracurricular programs and activities as recommended by the guidance counselor and approved by the Principal and/or Athletic Director.
+Note: Students placed on Behavior Remediation are only able to participate in sports or extracurricular programs and activities as recommended by the guidance counselor and approved by the principal.